The Butcher's Knife Cares Not for the Lamb's Cry: Casting

-The series stars Sonequa Martin-Green as Burnham, Doug Jones as Saru, Shazad Latif as Ash Tyler, Anthony Rapp as Paul Stamets, Mary Wiseman as Tilly, and Jason Isaacs as Gabriel Lorca.
+The series stars Sonequa Martin-Green as Michael Burnham, Doug Jones as Saru, Shazad Latif as Ash Tyler, Anthony Rapp as Paul Stamets, Mary Wiseman as Sylvia Tilly, and Jason Isaacs as Gabriel Lorca.
 Additionally, guest star Rekha Sharma was cast as Discovery's security officer Commander Landry at the end of April 2017.

 In November 2016, series' writer and consulting producer Nicholas Meyer mentioned that Michelle Yeoh had been cast in Discovery, and she was soon confirmed to be portraying Captain Georgiou of the USS Shenzhou.
 Yeoh appears in this episode as a hologram of Georgiou.

 Filming and design

 Release

 "The Butcher's Knife Cares Not for the Lamb's Cry" was made available on CBS All Access on October 8, 2017.
 In Canada, it was broadcast on the specialty channels Space (English) and Z (French), before being streamed on CraveTV.
 In 188 other countries, the episode was released on Netflix within 24 hours of its U.S. debut.